Taidō: Dantai jissen

 Dantai jissen, or team sparring, is fought between two teams of five competitors each.
 Women may have 3-person teams.
 Matches are played out individually, and the team that accumulates more victories wins.

 In dantai jissen the rules and scoring is similar to individual jissen, so a full point (ippon), half point (wazari) and quarter point (yuko) are available, but in addition a single match can also end in a draw, hikiwake.

 A kick or a punch is worthy of ippon when it is performed from proper Taido movement, has control, lands on the opponent's torso and is finally followed by an immediate retraction and return to one's original fighting position.
 A perfect technique should also include a shout (kiai).

 Each team has a team leader.
 The task of this leader is to draw up the team's tactics, and based on this to choose the appropriate fighter for each round.

 Team training adds variety to one's regular training.
-Competing together truly is a part of the art's appeal.
+Competing together is a part of the art's appeal.
 The team to win more individual bouts wins the game.

 Dantai hokei

 Not many may consider Taido a team sport, although training together is a key part of the art's appeal.
 Team hokei is a movement set performed by five competitors at the same time, in as unison as possible.

-The intensive training will forge the team a strong and united one.
+The intensive training contributes a good performance.
 Competitors attempt to maintain their formation from the very beginning as coherently as possible.
 The movement set must remain within the limits of the area.

 The ultimate aim of the team is a performance in perfect unison.
 The rhythm and breathing in the set can be altered.
 Also, additional points can be awarded for more difficult techniques not found in the original basic set, such as somersaults.

 Grading in team hokei involves, amongst other things, the maintaining of the formation, simultaneousness of the techniques and creativity.
 Also important are the general impression and the harmony of the set.
 All of the referees will score the whole hokei, and individual performances within will not be scored separately.
 The team with the highest score wins.
 In a tie situation, the head judge's points will determine the winner.

-Team training adds variety to one's regular training.
-It also develops team spirit amongst the various trainers.